emad-aldeen/learning-journal/Choosing a Text Editor.md

   that ther is alot of different classifications betwin each like sepecifc service or feature that provide
     for you to let your coding more easyier

 some of thes classifications that i preferd it is:

 . syntax highlighting
+which colorizing evry thing you type by difirent colour ex in HTML:(tags will be red, Attributes will be green)

 . code completion
-which allows you to start typing then the code completion
+which allows you to start typing then the code completion aoutomaticly

-as personal as the sports teams you support.
+and alot alot of features that helps you to become pro devloper..

+Have to mention that there is alot of 3rd party softwares that supourt alot of features and avilable for free Ex:

+1. Visual Studio Code (the pic) and you can get from here (the link)

+2. Brackets (the pic)
+ and you can get from here (the link)

+3. Atom (the pic)
+ and you can get from here (the link)